practical-bootcamp/k8s-game-rule/README.md

 ## For Game Testing
 You can load the session from AWS DynamoDB.
-Set the token with CLI
+Set the token with CLI.
+Region us-east-1 and output json
 ```
 aws configure
 aws configure set aws_session_token <Session Token>
 ```

 Change .env
 ```
 SESSION_FROM_DYNAMODB=True